 For some years now, Batman has won numerous comic-book readers’ polls as the most popular of all comic-book superheroes.
-Created by Bob Kane, the character first appeared in Detective Comics #27 in May, 1939.
+Created by Bob Kane (and for any years an uncredited Bill Finger), the character first appeared in Detective Comics #27 in May, 1939.
 Kane originally based Batman on Zorro and intended the figure as a dark avenger who chose the likeness of the bat to strike terror into the hearts of villains.
 Batman has become the archetypal dark and angry comic-book avenger.

 Up until this big-budget film, Batman has not fared particularly well on film.
 There were two serials produced in the 1940s, Batman (1943) and Batman and Robin (1949), which featured Batman and Robin running about in costumes that displayed visible wrinkles and whose po-faced serial superheroics lacked any of the mood of the comic-book.
 Even worse was the tv series Batman (1966-8) and its one film offshoot Batman (1966) where the costumed heroics and noble crime-fighting epithets were played up for the maximum degree of intentional silliness.
 There is no clear reason why Batman should have fared so poorly on film – after all his DC stablemate Superman in his two serial incarnations, Superman (1948) and Atom-Man vs Superman (1950), and the 1950s tv series Adventures of Superman (1952-8) and the first two Christopher Reeve films – Superman (1978) and Superman II (1980) – fared considerably better as a cinematic character, despite the fact that the superpowered Superman is seemingly a far more cinematically difficult character to pull off than Batman, requiring much more in the way of special effects.
 The answer lies all in the mood.
 Superman is essentially an All-American hero – a Boy Scout in a cape, his heroics are the heroics that American cinema has traded in since time immemorial, while on the other hand the dark moodiness that essentially is Batman is something that it took the cinematic pulp medium that filmed comic-books were essentially banished to a long time to discover.